-Prepared by: Environmental Impact Assessments, Department of Environment and Resource Management
+Prepared by: Statewide Environmental Assessments Unit, Department of Environment and Heritage Protection

-© The State of Queensland (Department of Environment and Resource Management) 2011
+© The State of Queensland 2012

-If you need to access this document in a language other than English, please call the Translating and Interpreting Service (TIS National) on 131 450 and ask them to telephone Library Services on +61 7 3224 8412.
+If you need to access this document in a language other than English, please call the Translating and Interpreting Service (TIS National) on $131\ 450$ and ask them to telephone Library Services on $+61\ 7\ 3224\ 8412$.

-This publication can be made available in an alternative format (e.g. large print or audiotape) on request for people with vision impairment; phone +61 7 3224 8412 or email library@derm.qld.gov.au>.
+This publication can be made available in an alternative format (e.g. large print or audiotape) on request for people with vision impairment; phone +61 7 3224 8412 or email < library@derm.qld.gov.au>.